-Elected annually by Members, the 12-person Council is the Actuaries Institute's peak executive body.
+Elected annually by Voting Members, the 12-person Council is the Actuaries Institute's peak executive body.
 As outlined in the Constitution, the Council is primarily responsible for:

 - Leadership – setting and implementing strategic plans and operational policies.